 Choose a software (content management system) that is new and competitive, like WordPress or Joomla.
-Of course there are hundreds of free tools from which you can choose, but I recommend you stick with those that are the most popular ones – because from one side it means that it’s good, plus there are a lot of related tools or plugins, call them whatever you want to, because of the many users.
-Usually the development of these is faster and better than the less used ones.
+Of course there are hundreds of free tools from which you can choose, but I recommend you stick with those that are the most popular ones – because from one side it means that it’s okay, plus there are a lot of related tools or plugins, call them whatever you want to, because of the many users.
+Usually, the development of these is faster and better than the less used ones.

 Optimize your content management system (CMS).
 Use minimal themes, since these are popular nowadays, you have nothing to lose.
 Plus, there’s no need for unnecessary extras, only the ones you actively use.

-Minifying – Log in to your hosting account and there you should find a solution to minify your website.
+Minifying – Login to your hosting account and there you should find a solution to minify your website.

-If you use WordPress, I should also mention that you should keep the number of plugins as low as possible, as these can really slow down a site.
+If you use WordPress, I should also mention that you should keep the number of plugins as low as possible, as these can slow down a site.

 Optimize the content on your site.
 Don’t use pictures everywhere, only where it’s vital.
 Same with the videos.